 - Anna Shaffer as “Triss”

 - Joey Batey as “Jaskier”

 - Björn Hlynur Haraldsson as “King Eist”

 - Mimi Ndiweni as “Fringilla”

-Okay, listen: It’s going to be tough to replace Game of Thrones, believe you me.
-But if any TV series stands a chance at conjuring up another deeply engrossing, textually-rich high fantasy story like HBO’s hit series, it feels like The Witcher is going to come pretty damn close.
-It feels early to call this shot but yes, all Game of Thrones fans mindlessly scrolling through to look for a new show will likely find something for them in The Witcher.
+Okay, listen: It’s going to be tough to replace Game of Thrones, believe me.
+But if any new show stands a chance at conjuring up another deeply engrossing, textually-rich high fantasy story like HBO’s hit series, The Witcher is going to come pretty damn close.
+It feels early to call this shot, but yes, all you GoT fans mindlessly scrolling through to look for a new show will likely find something to love in The Witcher.

-You’ll be able to watch The Witcher only on Netflix.
-Make sure that subscription is sorted out before fall 2019, people!
+You’ll be able to watch The Witcher exclusively on Netflix.
+Just make sure that subscription is sorted out before December 20!

 Allie Gemmill contributed to this article.